oracle/docker-images/OracleDatabase/SingleInstance/README.md

                       To enable TCPS connections for Oracle Database.
                       Supported by Oracle Database 19.3 onwards.
        -e TCPS_CERTS_LOCATION:
-                      To provide location of user certificates in container to enable tcps connection Supported by Oracle Database 19.3 onwards.
+                      Location of user provided SSL certificates for TCPS connection Supported by Oracle Database 19.3 onwards.
        -v /opt/oracle/oradata
                       The data volume to use for the database.